 Fonzie’s Garage was super-cool, and had a legitimate tie-in with the early years of the TV show.
 It even had a pretty faithful reproduction of Ralph Malph’s ’32 Ford pickup hot rod, which presumably Fonzie worked on, before he ended up with a gig teaching Auto Shop.

 The real reason we mention Fonzie’s Garage is not that it’s cool, but to have an excuse to show the Mego Toys promotional reel that the company produced for toy fairs.
-In the first 10 seconds, a bevy of young women sing Arthur Fonzarelli’s praises, including Wonder Woman Lynda Carter and 1970s poster girl Farrah Fawcett.
+In the first 10 seconds, a bevy of young women sing Arthur Fonzarelli’s praises, including Wonder Woman Lynda Carter, Cher and 1970s poster girl Farrah Fawcett.